lambder/Clojure-MacOSX/README.markdown

 	Clojure
 	user=>

-or it can be used to run a script:
+It can be used to run a script:

 	$ clj test.clj
 	Hello, Clojure!